 November 14, 2012 Kathmandu

 Today was my last day in Kathmandu.
 Sangey, my cook from the Mt.
 Kailash trip in 2007 invited me to his home for lunch.
 He said that he would pick me up at 9am.
-I said yes to him but in reality I did not want to go.
 These affairs are long and take up the better part of the day.
 I could not refuse as they are very nice people and mean well.
 They put their heart and soul into these events.
+And, Sangey is a very nice man.

 We went to his home at 9.20 am and he lives very far from where I was staying.
 The taxi to his place was 500Rs (which is a lot by Kathmandu standards).
 Once we arrived, Sangey had to make the lunch, which would take two hours.
 He parked me in a dark room and brought a large beer (at 10am) and insisted that I drink it, as there was another waiting for me.
-His mute son was keeping me company making it even stranger.
-I sat in the room for an hour listening to a really bad rock band playing really loud music next door.
+His son was keeping me company.
+I sat in the room for an hour listening to a really bad rock band practicing really loud music next door.
 They made up for the lack of musical talent with volume.
 The noise was really loud.
 At 11 am Sangey reappeared with chicken curry, which he served to me in the dark room.
-He then left and had me eat by myself while everyone else was eating in the room next door.
-This is why I do not like these invites.
-They are just weird, I am not really one of the Nepalese and sometimes I feel like they do not know what to do with the white guy.
 I later moved myself to the kitchen to join the others.

 The entire affair was over by the afternoon and I quickly took the taxi back to the city.
 I wanted to do some last minute shopping before flying home the following day.